AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 * **Track individual topics or program segments**: Create new time-based dimensions for specific topics or program segments (time slots) within a given program.
 These time-based dimensions allow you to analyze viewership of a program at a more specific level, helping to gather insights about which topics or program segments resonated best.

   For example, when analyzing a live sporting event, such as a soccer match, you can create separate dimensions for the first half, half time, and second half.
-This allows for more detailed breakdowns of viewer behavior for specific segments of a program.
+Tracking specific topics or segments within a program in this way allows for more detailed breakdowns of viewer behavior.

 * **Build user journeys in Journey Optimizer**: Track which programs a person viewed in a given session (or even which topics or program segments the person viewed), then use this data in Adobe Journey Optimizer to build user journeys for customers who watched a certain program or who showed interest in a particular topic.